harikagsn/Kentucky-Wages---Data-Analysis-Python-/README.md

 However, lower cost of living can also lead to lower wages.

-To understand basic compensation characteristics of the local workforce, we will use pubically available data to explore the demographics of the Kentucky workforce, compare these demographics to the National level, then go into greater detail by exploring regional differences in Kentucky.
+To understand basic compensation characteristics of the local workforce, we will use publicly available data to explore the demographics of the Kentucky workforce, compare these demographics to the National level, then go into greater detail by exploring regional differences in Kentucky.